-- 6. PAC recommendation: The Cabinet Office should set out a clear implementation plan for vetting transformation, with interim milestones for each of the new vetting levels and a realistic completion date.
-It should set out the key elements of this plan in its Treasury Minute response to this report. - 6.1 The government agrees with the Committee's recommendation.
+6. PAC recommendation: The Cabinet Office should set out a clear implementation plan for vetting transformation, with interim milestones for each of the new vetting levels and a realistic completion date.
+It should set out the key elements of this plan in its Treasury Minute response to this report.

 6.2 The, Civil Service Chief Operating Officer & Cabinet Office Permanent Secretary, wrote to the Chair of the Committee on 5 November 2024 regarding this recommendation and seeking closure.
-With the support of the Infrastructure and Projects Authority, the United

-Kingdom Security Vetting (UKSV) has reset its approach to transformation focussing on a portfolio of incremental change improvements.
+With the support of the Infrastructure and Projects Authority, the United Kingdom Security Vetting (UKSV) has reset its approach to transformation focussing on a portfolio of incremental change improvements.
 There are three core workstreams: